AhmedElkafrawy2/Todo_App/readme.md

 Hint => when sending files with task

-this is the advice of sending these files in jquery file
+this is the advice of sending these files in jquery file and i server side we will create folder to hold all files with auth user email in public/images dir and insert into database files names seperated with |

            var files = event.targets.files;
            var data = new FormDate()